Coronavirus has created many challenges for the cleaner, especially if your primary work is indoor cleaning, like carpet cleaning or general cleaning.

 Yesterday the EPA published a list of products that they say you can use on Covid-19.
 These products are products with “emerging viral pathogen claim” and this list was actually created in 2016 to address emerging viral pathogens.
 But, the EPA is still not endorsing them.
 They think that these may work against Covid-19.
 Plus, they also said that if these products are not available, use the product with a coronavirus claim (you can see this written on the labels of those products).
 I think they are referring to products that were approved for previous Coronavirus and are thinking that may work also on Covid-19.

 Wear gloves while cleaning and sanitizing.
-Although respirators are not required, use N95 respirators if available.
-N95 respirators are not available at this time as all the production is being sent to protect healthcare workers.
+Although respirators are not required at this time.
+It is recommended that you wear a half-face mask respirator with goggles or a full face mask respirator.
 Other strategies can also be used to protect you.
 For example, you can fog the air 1st before you begin.
 You can request the occupants to vacate while you are there so you can avoid contact with them.

 With cities and states having “stay at home” orders, please note that they don’t apply to workers that are considered essential.
 Anyone in your business who is needed for the operation is allowed to work.
 Furthermore, you are providing a needed service that actually helps reduce the spread.
 Mandatory closings apply to restaurants, bars, and other similar venues.